sylvanc/pony-lecture/ipr0gram-2.md

 class CinemaTicket is Thing
   """
-  A CinemaTicket provides the Thing trait.
+  A CinemaTicket implements the Thing trait.
   """
   let film: String